Avoided Wildfire Emissions Forecast Methodology in development

 The Reserve is developing a forecast methodology under its Climate Forward program to recognize the climate benefits associated with fuel treatment activities that lower the risk of catastrophic forest fires and the emissions associated with them.
 Megafires across the western U.S. have increased in scale, intensity, and frequency and have become major emissions sources.
 Known management options, such as mechanical fuel treatments and prescribed fires, can moderate the severity of such fires and provide GHG benefits over the long term, in addition to limiting other impacts, including the loss of life, property destruction, and impaired air and water quality.

-Please join the Reserve for an overview of the Climate Forward program’s Avoided Wildfire Emissions Forecast Methodology development process.
+The Reserve held a kickoff webinar in October 2021 to provide an overview of the Climate Forward program’s Avoided Wildfire Emissions Forecast Methodology development process.

 The AWE methodology will be developed through a multi-stakeholder workgroup process.
 The workgroup requires a significant time commitment, an advanced understanding of GHG accounting, and a comprehensive understanding of wildfires and their impacts on forest carbon.
 Because of the technical nature of the work and a desire to reach consensus-based decisions, the methodology workgroup must be limited in size.
 The Reserve strives to create a well-balanced workgroup with representation from industry, government, project developers, academia, verifiers, and environmental advocacy organizations.